To Know and Share God's Love

 When Rob isn’t teaching at St. Matthew’s, he can be found carefully tending to his garden of tomatoes, peppers, and sunflowers, fly fishing, filling his bird feeders, or reading.
 “I haven’t found anything better to read than Calvin and Hobbes,” Rob says when asked about his favorite books.

 The Reverend Mary Margaret Winn

 Mary Margaret is a lifelong Episcopalian and graduate of Virginia Theological Seminary.
 There are several places she calls home including Atlanta, GA where she grew up; Sewanee, TN where she went to college; and Memphis, TN where she lived and worked for four years post-grad.
 Northern VA is now on the list and she is thrilled to begin her ordained ministry at St. Matthew’s!

 Mary Margaret loves learning about how God is at work in peoples’ lives, preaching on the Word, and being out in community and fellowship with neighbors and strangers.
 She is passionate about staying civically involved while maintaining that a Christian life is one that transforms the way that we think about public life, rather than entrenching us in our views.

 Mary Margaret is married to the Rev. Sam Sheridan, a seminary classmate and recently ordained priest in the Diocese of Virginia.
 While they seem like opposites—MM loves kayaking and Sam loves Dungeons & Dragons—they are both devoted to serving the church, to loving the world, and to trying as many different BBQ joints as they can.
 Currently, their family includes two cuddle monsters, a cat named Raiford and a dog named Ajax.

-Band Director & Christmas Project Manager
+Band Director & Services Project Manager

 Music Minister - Choir